 Pack a pet preparedness kit.
 Just as you’d pack snacks, drinks, blankets, pillows, and maybe games for your friends and family on a road trip, put together a pet version.
 Your pet preparedness kit should include your pet’s food, bowl, leash, plastic bags for waste scooping, any medication they might need, and their favorite toy or blanket.
 These things will give them a sense of comfort and familiarity.

 Plan their feeding schedule.
 The ASPCA suggests feeding your pet three to four hours before departure and not feeding them in a moving vehicle.
 This will reduce the chances of them getting car-sick.
 If your pet seems to feel ill on your shorter travels around town, talk to your vet about your pet’s symptoms and the available medications.

 You’re buckling up; your pet should too!
 While the ASPCA recommends that you keep your pet in a well-ventilated carrier while traveling, you may not have the room in your car for a carrier.
-According to Bark Buckle Up, it’s still important to restrain your pet.
-Their research has shown that a 60-lb dog, like a Golden Retriever or Lab, becomes a projectile of 2,700-lbs at just 35 mph.
-That kind of weight poses a serious threat to everyone in the car.
+Approved harnesses or seatbelts can be great pet accessories to purchase for your car.

 Keep all paws and whiskers inside the vehicle.
 Your pet may enjoy riding with their head out of the window, but they could be injured by flying objects.

 Bring your own water.
 We’re not saying your pet is a diva, but drinking water from an area he or she isn’t used to could lead to an upset stomach.
 Fill up water bottles with tap water from home or buy jugs of bottled water.